andrewmcnamee/intellij/README.md

 ### Guava

-[Guava](https://github.com/google/guava) is the Googel Core Libraries for Java.
-The Guava live templates make it quick and easy to instantiate Guava collections such as `ImmutableList` and `ImmutableSet`, among other things.
+[Guava](https://github.com/google/guava) is a set of core libraries for Java built by Google.

+These [IntelliJ live templates](https://www.jetbrains.com/help/idea/2017.1/live-templates.html) for Guava serve as quick shorthands for some of the most common operations on Guava types such as `ImmutableList`, `ImmutableSet`, `Preconditions`, etc.

+Example: if you type `CTRL-J` `i`-`l`-`o`-`f`, IntelliJ will expand that to `ImmutableList.of(...)` and also auto-import ImmutableList.